It Has Been My Honor. Thank You.

 leadership as the assistant speaker pro tempore, chaired the Assembly Natural Resources

 I have authored dozens of bills that were signed into law.
 But I do have my favorites.
 Among them are my wildlife bills.
-I authored two bills that require CalTrans (AB 2344) and local cities and counties (AB 1889) to plan for wildlife crossings and wildlife corridors to better help us life in harmony with the natural world.
+I authored two bills that require CalTrans (AB 2344) and local cities and counties (AB 1889) to plan for wildlife crossings and wildlife corridors to better help us live in harmony with the natural world.
 A few years ago I authored and passed AB 1322, a bill that bans third generation rodenticides – rat poisons that unintentionally kill animals much higher on the food chain such as owls, hawks, coyotes, bobcats, mountain lions and pets.
 That bill, however, left old but dangerous chemicals known as first generation anticoagulant rodenticides on the market.
 This year I successfully authored AB 2552 that will finally ban the sale and use of those dangerous poisons.

 Of course, the health and safety of humans is the top priority.
 I’ve authored bills to remove toxic, endocrine disrupting chemicals from makeup and personal care products (AB 496) and to remove fiberglass and dangerous chemicals from mattresses (AB 1059).
 In order to fight climate change, I authored AB 3232, which requires California to reduce greenhouse gas emissions from California’s residential and commercial buildings by 40% by 2030.